Vent Cleanup or CPU Fan Cleanup

 6. Never pull the cord to detach the plug from the power outlet because the wire might be slashed or loose.

 Keep it with you at all times.
 It goes with you on the flight as carry-on baggage.
 Do not store it in the overhead storage area; it could get knocked around by someone else.
 Absolutely do not put your laptop in with your other baggage.
 Baggage handlers aren't expecting expensive electronics to be in the stored baggage areas and you can't expect it to be treated as a fragile object.

 Visual Inspection (Hand checking)

-You may be required to remove your laptop from its carrying case and turn it on to demonstrate to Security/Customs that the laptop is exactly that - a functioning computer.
+You may be required to remove your laptop from its carrying case and turn it on to demonstrate to Security/Customs that the laptop is a functioning computer.
 A good way to save time if you anticipate this happening is to turn on your laptop earlier and leave it in suspend mode.
 This is a good reason to ensure that your laptop battery is kept charged.
 When your laptop is examined in this manner it is often called "hand checking".

 Should You X-Ray Your Laptop?

 Letting your laptop go through the x-ray equipment will not harm your laptop.
 The magnetic field which is generated is not enough to cause harm to your hard drive or cause damage to your data.
 Metal detectors on the other hand, can cause damage and request politely that Security/Customs do not use the metal detector but do a hand check instead.

 Carry Proper Documents

 It's very important when returning to your country of origin, that you have the correct Customs documentation or original receipts.
 These show that the laptop and other mobile gear is what you left the country with.
 The onus is on you to prove that you already own the equipment and did not purchase it while traveling.
 You will have to pay duty and taxes on items purchased while traveling if you can't provide proof of ownership.